Combat Cravings Action Plan Worksheet

 The patient and therapist work together to develop a list of sober activities to engage in when feeling triggered, a list of coping skills to use if the distractions do not successfully subdue the cravings, and a supportive contact list to use if they need extra support.
 It also includes a list of nearby emergency services the patient can utilize if they believe they are in danger of relapsing or getting hurt.

 This worksheet is great for people who are newer to sobriety or have recently experienced a relapse.
-This worksheet is not limited to substance abuse, and can be generalized to reach any sort of issues your patient may be struggling to cope with.
+This worksheet is not limited to substance use, and can be generalized to reach any sort of issues your patient may be struggling to cope with.